-He holds Bachelor Degree in Electronic Engineering from Atma Jaya University Jakarta.
-He has working experience for 18 years in IT field and has been working in Advance Information Marketing Berhad (AIM) for 16 years.
-He began his career as a programmer in one of the credit card terminal provider in Jakarta and then recruited by one of AIM's subsidiary to work as system specialist which providing system infrastructure, system analyst and system optimization.
+He holds Bachelor Degree in Electronic Engineering at Atma Jaya University Jakarta.
+He has work experience for 18 years in IT field and has been working at Advance Information Marketing Berhad (AIM) for 16 years.
+He began his career as programmer in one of credit card terminal provider at Jakarta and then recruited by one of AIM subsidiary to work as system.